mindylindsey/art-of-agility/docs/getting-started/product-backlog.md

 As you are getting started in creating your product backlog (or simply adding items to an existing backlog), you do not have to have items that are broken down into small enough chunks to be completed within a sprint.
-You will break down the large items and prioritize the new user stories during backlog refining/grooming, as described later in this chapter.
+You will break down the large items and prioritize the new user stories during backlog refining/grooming, as described later in this section.